-The Murchison Falls National Park lies at the northern end of the Albertine Rift Valley, where the bulky Bunyoro escarpment merges into the vast plains of Acholi land.
-One of Uganda’s oldest conservation areas, it was initially gazetted as a game reserve in 1926 to protect a savanna that Winston Churchill described in 1907 as ‘Kew Gardens and the zoo combined on an unlimited scale’.
+The Murchison Falls National Park lies north of the Albertine Rift Valley.
+Where the Bunyoro escarpment merges in the plains of Acholi land.
+One of Uganda’s oldest conservation areas, it was initially gazetted as a game reserve in 1926 to protect a savanna that Winston Churchill described in 1907 as ‘Kew Gardens.
+And the zoo combined on an unlimited scale.

-The park is bisected by the Victoria Nile which first races down 80km of white-water rapids before plunging 40m over the remnant rift valley wall at Murchison Falls, the centre piece of the park.
+The park is bisected by the Victoria Nile which first races down 80km of white-water rapids before plunging 40m over the remnant rift valley wall at Murchison Falls.
 The Falls drains the last of the river’s energy, transforming it into a broad, placid stream that flows quietly across the rift valley floor for 55km to Lake Albert.
-This stretch of river provides one of Uganda’s most memorable wildlife spectacles on a Uganda safari.
-Regular visitors include elephant, giraffe and buffalo while hippopotamus and Nile crocodile are permanent residents.
+This stretch of river provides one of Uganda’s most memorable wildlife spectacles on Uganda safari.
+Regular visitors include elephants, giraffes, and buffalo while hippopotamus and Nile crocodiles are permanent residents.

-By road, the Nile river crossing at Paraa, in the centre of the park, is approximately 5hrs drive from Kampala (305km).
+By road, the Nile river crossing at Paraa, in the center of the park, is approximately 5hrs drive from Kampala (305km).
 Paraa is 85km from Masindi town by the direct route.
-A longer (135km) alternative route passes through Budongo forest and enjoys spectacular views across Lake Albert from the riftvalley escarpment above Butiaba.
-Paraa can also be approached from the north, via Chobe Gate near Karuma Falls and Tangi Gate near Pakwach (25km to Paraa), and Wankwar Gate near Purongo.
+A longer (135km) alternative route passes through Budongo forest and enjoys spectacular views across Lake Albert above Butiaba.
+Paraa can also be approached from the north, via Chobe Gate near Karuma Falls and Tangi Gate near Pakwach (25km to Paraa).
+And Wankwar Gate near Purongo.